 - digital reputation becomes possible broadly

-With self-sovereign identity, you would hold all of the different elements of your online identity in a “box” or “wallet”, and would then be able to choose which of those elements to reveal in any given context.
+With self-sovereign identity, you would hold all of the different elements of your online identity in a “box” or “wallet.”
+You would then be able to choose which of those elements to reveal in any given context.

-When a person (or organization or even a “thing”) controls his or her identity many new things become a reality.
+When a person (or organization, or even a “thing”) controls their identity many new things become a reality.
 However, this also turns many approaches upside down.